tsudalab/Polymer-degradability-ranking/README.md

 ![](https://github.com/tsudalab/Polymer-degradability-ranking/blob/main/ranking_result.png)

 ## Data
 The experimental data of polymer degradability and literature data can be found in /Data

+The predicted degradability of PolyInfo data in model applicability domain can be found in (https://github.com/tsudalab/Polymer-degradability-ranking/blob/main/degradabilty_result_of_polyinfo.csv).
+The detailed information about polymers can be tracked through PID in (https://polymer.nims.go.jp/)

 ## Model
 The model for degradability ranking can be found in /Model.
 ## Applicability Domain determination of Polyinfo data